-The first case report of a patient-specific plate used in mandibular reconstruction was in 2012 by Ciocca and colleagues, whereby a titanium alloy plate was manufactured by direct metal laser sintering using a CAD/CAM to reconstruct a mandibular defect from oral cancer
+Ciocca and colleagues, in 2012 reported the first case of a patient-specific implant (PSI), used to reconstruct a mandibular defect (patient undergone hemi-mandibulectomy) using a titanium alloy plate manufactured by direct metal laser sintering using a CAD/CAM to

-Today, Digital technology has led to a paradigm shift in the field of oral and maxillofacial surgery and three-dimensional (3D) printers have enabled accurate and rapid surgery.
+Today, Digital dentistry has transformed oral and maxillofacial surgery and three-dimensional (3D) printers have enabled precise and rapid surgery.
 In the case of 3D printers, unlike resin materials that were available in the early days, it is currently possible to print titanium materials that have already been verified for biocompatibility as dental implants.